Complexity classification of local Hamiltonian problems

 Corollaries~\ref{cor:perturb} and~\ref{cor:zerothorder}, both of which are direct consequences of Theorem~\ref{thm:opnorm} of Oliveira and Terhal, will be the underlying technical tools which we use in the rest of the paper.
 Corollary~\ref{cor:perturb} will be used for our results on \shamlf, where we use second-order perturbation theory, while Corollary~\ref{cor:zerothorder} will be used for \sham, which needs only first-order perturbation theory.
+For readability, we often apply these corollaries without specifically verifying their preconditions.
+This is justified because of the freedom we have in reweighting terms in the Hamiltonian by arbitrary $\poly(n)$ scaling factors, and adding identity terms.
+For example, when applying Corollary \ref{cor:zerothorder} to produce an effective Hamiltonian $V_-$ from Hamiltonians $H$ and $V$, we can start by scaling $V$ such that $1 \le \|V\| \le \poly(n)$, and take large enough $\Delta \le \poly(n)$ to infer that $\|\widetilde{H}_{<\Delta/2} - V_-\| \le 1/\poly(n)$.

 Corollary~\ref{cor:zerothorder} is similar to the ``Projection Lemma'' of Kempe, Kitaev and Regev~\cite{kempe06}, but improves it by showing that the low-energy subspace of $\widetilde{H}$ is actually close to $V_-$ in operator norm, rather than the two matrices just having a similar lowest eigenvalue.
 This will be important for us as we will need to encode data in this subspace.
-It is immediate that Lemma~\ref{cor:zerothorder} can be applied a constant number of times in series (which does not seem obvious from the result of~\cite{kempe06}).
+It is immediate that Corollary~\ref{cor:zerothorder} can be applied a constant number of times in series (which does not seem obvious from the result of~\cite{kempe06}).